Most Reliable Seat Models: Real MOT Data Analysis

 | ... | ||||

-The 2009 diesel LEON has a 59.8% pass rate, failing MOTs more often than passing.
+The 2009 diesel LEON has a 59.8% pass rate, well below the national average.

 Seat ATECA: Year-by-Year Breakdown